Henry Raeburn: Biography

 Although he, personally, may have lost advantages resulting from closer association with the leaders of English art, and from contact with a wider public, Scottish art gained much from his disinclination to leave his native land.
 He became the acknowledged chief of the school which was growing up in Scotland during the early 19th century, and his example and influence at a critical period were of major importance.
 So varied were his other interests that sitters used to say of him, "You would never take him for a painter till he seizes the brush and palette."

-In 1812 he was elected president of the Society of Artists in Edinburgh; and in 1814 associate, and in the following year full member, of the Royal Scottish Academy.
-On 29 August 1822 he received a knighthood during the visit of King George IV to Scotland and appointed His Majesty's limner for Scotland at Hopetoun House.
+In 1812, he was elected president of the Society of Artists in Edinburgh; and in 1814 associate, and in the following year full member, of the Royal Scottish Academy.
+On 29 August 1822, he received a knighthood during the visit of King George IV to Scotland and appointed His Majesty's limner for Scotland at Hopetoun House.
 He died in Edinburgh not long after on 8 July 1823.

 Raeburn had all the essential qualities of a popular and successful portrait painter.
 He was able to produce a telling and forcible likeness; his work is distinguished by powerful characterisation, stark realism, dramatic and unusual lighting effects, and swift and broad handling of the most resolute sort.
 David Wilkie recorded that, while travelling in Spain and studying the works of Diego Velázquez, the brushwork reminded him constantly of the "square touch" of Raeburn.
 Scottish physician and writer John Brown wrote that Raeburn "never fails in giving a likeness at once vivid, unmistakable and pleasing.
 He paints the truth, and he paints it with love".

 Raeburn has been described as a "famously intuitive" portrait painter.
-Many of his portraits say something of his subjects and their interests.
-One wonders at his choice to paint Harley Drummond's horse with its rear-end facing the viewer, the proud-looking Mr. Drummond standing next to the horse's rump.
-Henry Raeburn most definitely had a Scotsman's intuitive sense of righteous humor.

 He was unusual amongst many of his contemporaries, such as Reynolds, in the extent of his philosophy of painting directly from life; he made no preliminary sketches.
 This attitude partly explains the often coarse modelling and clashing colour combinations he employed, in contrast to the more refined style of Thomas Gainsborough and Reynolds.
 However these qualities and those mentioned above anticipate many of the later developments in painting of the 19th century from romanticism to Impressionism.

+Forgotten portrait of Robert Burns on public display for first time

+The Glasgow Herald reported in January 2026 that a "long-lost" portrait of Robert Burns was being put on display; firstly in Edinburgh's National Galleries.
+From 21st July, it is scheduled to be transferred to the Robert Burns Birthplace Museum in Alloway.
+According to the newspaper, the painting, which had been missing for more than 200 years, had been found in a house clearance in Surrey.

 Sir Henry Raeburn died in St Bernard's House, Stockbridge, Edinburgh.
 He is buried in St. Cuthbert's churchyard against the east wall (the monument erected by Raeburn in advance) but also has a secondary memorial in the Church of St John the Evangelist, Edinburgh.
 His studio on York Place was taken over by the artist Colvin Smith.